conoromahony/Instrumented-Neural-Network/README.md

 | Learning Rate: | 0.15 |

 # Technologies
-The technologies used to create this website are:
+The technologies in this project are:
   - Python for server-side processing.
+  - JSON to store the neural network's metadata, nodes, and connections information.
   - Flask to create the **Show-Neural-Network.py** web pages.
   - HTML and JavaScript to implement the web pages.
+  - D3 to create the graphs showing the neural network's nodes and connections.
   - JQuery to dynamically load HTML (for the incorect predictions).
-  - D3 to create the graphs showing the neural network's nodes and connections.
   - CSS to style the web pages.
-  - JSON to store the neural network's metadata, nodes, and connections information.
-  - GitHub for version control
+  - GitHub for version control.

 # Running these Programs
 To run the **Simple-Neural-Network.py** program, use the python command: